-- 1. The net assessment should first be calculated.
-This consists of the disablement associated with the TRI or, both the TRI and the interactive effect of any other(pre) condition, if one is present. - 2.
+- The net assessment for an individual functional area should first be calculated.
+This consists of the disablement associated with the TRI in an individual functional area or, both the TRI and the interactive effect of any other(pre) condition, if one is present. - 2.
 If the net assessment is less than 11%, no further addition is required for the interaction between the (other)post condition and the TRI injury.